Site icon Compassion International Blog

-El Salvador traditions easily set the country apart from others.
+El Salvador’s traditions set this beautiful and unique country apart.
 Who else has a national holiday in honor of pupusas?
-And what other country celebrates Christmas with huge fireworks displays and specializes in green coffee beans?
+And what other country celebrates Christmas with huge fireworks displays?

-Let’s explore the incredible culture of El Salvador, the country where more than 70,000 Compassion-assisted children live, by learning more about El Salvador’s traditions and celebrations.
+Let’s explore El Salvador, the country where more than 70,000 Compassion kids live, by learning more about El Salvador traditions.

 Día de la Cruz